 Construction of Moderate Income Housing.

 The Developer’s obligation to construct moderate-income housing will commence upon the City’s obligation to provide a moderate-income element to its general plan as defined in Utah Code Ann. §10-9a-103 and 403.
-A number equal to 10% of all Residential Dwelling Units (at least 126 units at full build-out) will be designated and made available as moderated in the housing.
+A number equal to 10% of all Residential Dwelling Units (at least 126 units at full build-out) will be designated and made available as moderate income housing units.
+Master Developer may build these moderate income housing units at anytime during the build out of the Project.

-A Notice and Declaration of Deed Restriction will be recorded against the designated moderate housing lots.
+A Notice and Declaration of Deed Restriction will be recorded against the designated moderate income housing lots.
 The Notice of Declaration of Deed Restriction shall indicate, among other things, that the lots can only be rented or sold to or purchased or rented by any person(s) whose household gross income is less than 80% of the area median income for a household in Toole County and shall expire five years after the Notice of Declaration of Deed Restrictions is recorded unless the Council authorizes an earlier expiration.

-The moderate-income housing units will be built at the rate shown in the following table and distributed to at least three separate Pods.